Leopold Quarter: 20th and 21st centuries

 The area is dominated by medium-rise office blocks dating from the late 20th and early 21st centuries.

 The population of the area peaked around 1900.
 By 1930, the population had declined by 30%.
 Railway connections, and then the rise in car ownership, allowed the wealthy residents to live further from the city in more open suburbs.
 The increasingly old fashioned mansions in the area, which were generally designed for use by families with the help of domestic servants, became increasingly difficult to maintain.
 Property developers started building apartments in the area in the 1920s and increasingly in the 1930s, initiating a gradual change in its architectural character.
 Slowly at first, companies began purchasing unused mansions and adapting them to their use.
 Then after the Second World War, several insurance companies and colonial organisations began a trend toward demolishing the 19th-century mansions and town houses, and replacing them with new modern office blocks.

 With changes to the road infrastructure of the Small Ring for the 1958 Brussels World's Fair (Expo 58), the area became even more attractive to companies, being located between Brussels' administrative centre and the residential suburbs further out.
-With the growing economy, and then the arrival of the first European Institutions in the late 1950s, the area became a major target for property developers when building office space for institutional and corporate use.
+With the growing economy, and then the arrival of the first European institutions in the late 1950s, the area became a major target for property developers when building office space for institutional and corporate use.
 Brussels had no development plan, and did not enforce existing legal restrictions, so most remaining residents left during this time as it had become completely transformed from a formerly quiet residential area into a congested centre of transport and business.

 In 1987, the old Leopold brewery was torn down in anticipation of the construction of what would become the Espace Léopold, which was unofficially intended to house the European Parliament.
 Political and legal wrangling had continually delayed a final conclusion regarding the unofficial seat for the Parliament.
 However, as Brussels hoped to keep all of the official institutions in the city, provision was made for the construction of a suitable facility (see Brussels and the European Union).
 The construction of the massive facility changed the face of the district again, putting the above ground railway tracks of the Leopold Quarter railway station below ground and renaming it as Brussels-Luxembourg railway station.

 The Place du Luxembourg/Luxemburgplein, with what remains of the old Luxembourg Station building centre, and the European Parliament behind.
-The Place du Luxembourg retains some of the more traditional architectural elements of the Leopold Quarter, while the parliamentary complex dominates the now largely institutional area.
+The Place du Luxembourg retains some of the more traditional architectural elements, while the parliamentary complex dominates the now largely institutional area.